 This is another marketing word.
 When the name of a supplement contains “burn,” it's meant to tell you the product will either burn your fat off or raise your metabolic rate.
 Some supplements which are not technically fat burners may also contain this word.

-Adding this word to the name is a reference the supplement shreds fat from your body.
+Adding this word to the name is a reference that the supplement is supposed to shreds fat from your body.

 Metabo is short for metabolism.
-Assume any supplement containing metabo or words making reference to metabolism, are designed to elevate metabolic rate.
+Assume any supplement containing metabo or words making reference to metabolism, is designed to elevate your metabolic rate.

 To accelerate means to go faster.
 Supplements whose names make reference to speeding or acceleration are referring to their abilities to make your metabolism go faster.